-The gunzerking skill Money Shot. it's a skill that gives a huge damage boost to the last bullet in the magazine.
-By exploiting a glitch, you can make it so that you can chain Money Shots repeatedly and bring down bosses like Terramorphous before they even have a chance to fight back.
+The Gunzerking skill Money Shot gives a huge damage boost to the last bullet in the magazine.
+Pair it with Inconceivable, which gives all of Salvador's shots a chance to not consume ammo, and you can chain Money Shots repeatedly and bring down bosses like Terramorphous before they even have a chance to fight back.

 The Chaotic Evil Monk class mod from Tiny Tina's Assault on Dragon Keep adds an extra six points to Money Shot.
 Need I say more?

 Axton's skill Grit gives him a chance to straight up avoid death.
 It has a percent chance to activate when Axton takes mortal damage, but what the game does not tell yo is that it STAYS active for a few seconds, making Axton briefly immortal.
 Maximizing the skill with a Legendary Pointman class mod makes death a coin flip.
 This has led to many instances of players simply standing around and shrugging off literally every enemy attack that hits them.

 In co-op it's possible for an Axton player (as long as they aren't the host) with at least one skill point in Expertise to perform a glitch that increases his regular movement speed.
 This is stackable so that he can move even faster than a speeding car.
 This speed sticks with him even when moving between different areas, but is reset when the game is exited.